 1. Jealousy and controlling behavior

 Who among us has not become a green-eyed monster once in our life?
-While jealousy is a natural feeling, obsession makes one act on it in unnatural ways.
-For instance, the object of your admiration is speaking to a person of the opposite gender.
+While jealousy is a natural feeling, obsession tends to make it ten times worse.
+For instance, the object of your admiration is speaking to an attractive person.
 You will immediately perceive a threat and imagine the very worst scenarios.
-Driven by a need to keep them to yourself, you will breach healthy boundaries, disrupt their life, and destroy your psychological equilibrium.
+Driven by a need to keep them to yourself, you will breach healthy boundaries, disrupt their life, and destroy your psychological equilibrium too.

-This might manifest in small ways initially – provoking them against other people or spreading a rumor.
+This might manifest in small ways initially – Provoking them against other people or spreading a rumor.
 But with time, this can take an ugly turn with you forbidding them to speak to others.
-In a nutshell, intense jealousy and a need to control the other’s life are among the biggest signs of being obsessed with someone.
+In a nutshell, intense jealousy and a need to control the other’s life are among the biggest signs of being fixated on someone.

 Related Reading: Is Limerence Toxic Love?
 7 Signs That Say So

 Virginia Woolf wrote, “All extremes of feeling are allied with madness.”
 Obsession tends to adversely impact your emotional health.
 Your emotional state gets linked to the other person’s actions.
 If they dismiss you in a group setting, you sulk for the next few days.
 If they happen to send a text, you are jubilant at their attempt to communicate.
-When your happiness relies on somebody else completely, it is a recipe for disaster.
+When your happiness relies on someone else completely, it is a recipe for disaster.

 4. Constant attempts at communication